 In 2018 the Barbara Bates Center for The Study of The History of Nursing formally unveiled the newly named Joan E. Lynaugh Archives and Special Collections.
 This named archive honors the founder of the Bates Center and celebrates the Center’s extensive (and growing) collections of on- and- off site archives and books.
 The Lynaugh archive joins the on-site Lillian Sholtis Brunner Archives and the Ellen D. Baer Reading Room.

-We support the work of undergraduate, graduate and doctoral students engaged in research projects as well as photo editors, genealogists, members of nursing alumni groups, and all those interested in nursing history.
+We support the work of undergraduate, graduate, and doctoral students engaged in research projects as well as photo editors, genealogists, members of nursing alumni groups, and all those interested in history of nursing and healthcare.

 These titles do not circulate but patrons are welcome to examine them in the Center’s reading room during normal hours of operation.
 The Center’s book and manuscript holdings may be searched by author, title, or subject via the University of Pennsylvania’s on-line catalog, FRANKLIN.

 * The Center acknowledges University Archives, and its Director, Mark Frazier Lloyd, for in-kind contributions of storage support.

 The Center strives to open as much of its collection to research use as possible.
 Restrictions may apply to unprocessed and restricted holdings.

 Portions of collections may be restricted in order to comply with laws and regulations governing privacy or confidentiality or to honor requests of individual donors.
 Researchers will be informed of any restrictions governing the use of materials they request.

 All researchers must submit a researcher application prior to their visit.
 A valid form of photo identification must accompany the signed application in order to access the archives for the first time in a calendar year.

 Additional forms to review and complete before viewing collections may include “Restricted Access” and “Camera Policy.”
 If you are interested in accessing a restricted collection, please email firstname.lastname@example.org for more information.